user-grinch/FastLoader/README.md

 ⚡ A fast, lightweight text-based data loader that fixes the most troublesome file limitations in ModLoader and automates audio setup for Fastman92 Limit Adjuster (FLA).

-🔁 Copy and Paste into modloader/, no file editing, fully automatic loading via folder detection.

 ## 🚘 What is FastLoader?

 **FastLoader** is a tiny `.asi` plugin that enhances GTA San Andreas modding by fixing what ModLoader doesn't: